dlublin/GifToSyphon/README.md

 The GIF playback code section is broken up into three objects:
 - VVGIFFrame: Wrapper for a single GIF frame.
 - VVGIFPlayerItem: Representation of an animated GIF file.
 Maintains an array of VVGIFFrames.
 - VVGIFPlayer: Playback controller for animated GIF files.
+Loads VVGIFPlayerItems.

 In the AppController you'll find the code for:
+- Loading and interfacing with instances of a VVGIFPlayer.
 - A simple rendering engine based on VVBufferPool.
 In the render thread bitmaps are pulled from the VVGIFPlayer and converted into VVBuffers for display and publishing to Syphon.
-- Handling the getting links to GIFs from Giphy.
-Uses VVCURLDL to make an asynchronous connection to request a random GIF and JSONKit to interpret the returned result.
+- Searching and getting links to GIFs from Giphy.
+Uses VVCURLDL to make an asynchronous connection to request a random GIF based on a search term and then JSONKit to interpret the returned result.
-- Loading and interfacing with instances of a VVGIFPlayer.

-This code uses a public API key from Giphy – if you're serious about running your own fork of this project you'll want to get in touch with them to get your own private API key that can be placed in the AppController.h defines.
+Important note: This code uses a public API key from Giphy – if you're serious about running your own release fork of this project you'll want to get in touch with them to get your own private API key that can be placed in the AppController.h defines.
 For more information on the Giphy API visit their webpage here: https://api.giphy.com/

 #Licensing